 Worldbuilding history can seem intimidating, but all you really need to start is to make an outline.
 And the best tool for that is World Anvil’s timelines feature.
 Once you have a basic framework, you’ll find it easier to image the past life of your world, and create more history for your worldbuilding.

-This article is part of a series to help you get started worldbuilding with World Anvil!
+This article is part of a series how to start worldbuilding with World Anvil!
 If you’re new to worldbuilding, we recommend you get started with the Meta Document.
 That will give you a foundation, and help you develop your world in worldbuilding articles.

 Where to find worldbuilding Timelines on World Anvil